weewx/weewx/docs/customizing5.md

 Now, when you start WeeWX, it will use this new choice instead of the default.

+!!!
+Note
-NOTE: This only works when the database is *first created*.
+    This only works when the database is *first created*.
 Thereafter, WeeWX reads the schema directly from the database.
 Changing this option will have no effect!

 #### Modifying a starting schema {#modify_starting_schema}